vanoc/local_bl_domain.map/README.md

-This is just my personal list.
-Totally up to you if you wanna use it or not.
+This is my list of spam domains.
+You are free to use it on your own risk.